ares466/aws-notes/devops-pro/HA_FT_DR.md

 EC2 Auto Scaling always balances instances across AZs first, regardless of which termination policy is used.

 Custom termination policies can be supported via custom Lambda functions.

+## ASG Troubleshooting

+**Instance is terminated upon failure which prevents root cause analysis**

+Suspend the `ReplaceUnhealthy` process so that unhealthy targets are not removed and remain for troubleshooting.